UK banks set to tap cash buffers to help economy

 Britain's financial watchdog is also expected to say on Friday there is evidence that banks mis-sold financial products to small businesses.

-The Bank's Financial Policy Committee (FPC) will publish its quarterly recommendations for regulatory action at 10:30 a.m.
-British time when BoE Governor Mervyn King holds a news conference.
+The BoE's Financial Policy Committee (FPC) will publish its quarterly recommendations for regulatory action at 0930 GMT when BoE Governor Mervyn King holds a news conference.

 "We expect the FPC to announce a relaxation in the demands on UK banks to hold liquidity buffers, in an attempt to free up resources to increase lending to businesses and households," Simon Hayes, an analyst at Barclays bank, said in a note.